Our Learning Groups

 Restructuring and partitioning

 Draco students learn to break numbers and quantities apart and reassemble them in strategic ways.
-They develop the ability to see parts within wholes, manipulate structure, and approach problems with increasing flexibility and control.
+They develop the ability to see parts within wholes, understand fractions as numbers, connect fractions to division and ratio, and rason about equi-partitioning.

 Like the twisting form of the dragon, Draco represents movement, reshaping, and seeing structure from different angles.